trevor-the-developer/warp-terminal-clone-bootstrap/README.md

 A comprehensive **modular bootstrap system** that generates complete AI-powered terminal applications built with .NET 9.
 Features a clean, maintainable architecture with numbered modules for easy development and extension.

 **Latest Updates:**
+- ✅ Centralized binary search paths using new utility functions
+- ✅ Reduced code duplication in shell scripts
 - ✅ Updated to .NET 9 for compatibility with Freelance-AI project
 - ✅ Fixed modular system warnings - no more "modules directory not found" messages
 - ✅ Added comprehensive test suite with 17 automated tests